-Kayak Roll Sessions: 4:15-6 p.m.; every Sunday afternoon from through the end of May; Juniper Swim & Fitness Center, Bend; fee is $12 per boat for in-district residents and $16 for out-of-district residents; preregistration is available beginning the Monday prior at register.bendparks andrec.org; www.bendparksandrec .org, 541-389-7665.
+Kayak Roll Sessions: 4:15-6 p.m.; Sundays through the end of May; $12 per boat for in-district residents and $16 for out-of-district residents; preregistration is available the Monday priorat register.bendparksandrec.org; Juniper Swim & Fitness, Bend; www.bendparksandrec.org or 541-389-7665.

-COSSA KIDS: The Central Oregon Shooting Sports Association’s NRA Youth Marksmanship Program is every third Saturday of the month; 10 a.m. to noon; Central Oregon Shooting Sports Association Range, milepost 24 on U.S. Highway 20 east of Bend; Don Thomas, 541-389-8284.
+COSSA KIDS: The Central Oregon Shooting Sports Association’s NRA Youth Marksmanship Program; 10 a.m. to noon; every third Saturday of the month; Central Oregon Shooting Sports Association Range, milepost 24, U.S. Highway 20, Bend; Don Thomas, 541-389-8284.

-Redmond Rod & Gun Club: Archery, pistol, rifle, skeet, sporting clays, and trap; three miles east of Redmond on the north side of state Highway 126; www.rrandgc.com for further information, open hours and contact numbers; club is open to all members of the community and offers many training programs.
+Redmond Rod & Gun Club: Archery, pistol, rifle, skeet, sporting clays and trap; club is open to all members of the community and offers many training programs www.rrandgc.com for further information, open hours and contact numbers.

-Pine Mountain Posse: Cowboy action shooting club; second Sunday of each month; Central Oregon Shooting Sports Association Range, milepost 24 on U.S. Highway 20 east of Bend; 541-318-8199 or www.pinemountainposse.com.
+Pine Mountain Posse: Cowboy action shooting club; second Sunday of each month; Central Oregon Shooting Sports Association Range, milepost 24, U.S. Highway 20, Bend; 541-318-8199 or www.pinemountainposse.com.